jsegoviamartin/jsegoviamartin.github.io/_posts/2021-05-09-The-Wisdom-Of-The-Crowd-I.md

 It should be noted, however, that the concept of democracy is ambiguous and not always linked to that of diversity.
 If we are talking about a system where all citizens contribute to the solution of a problem, then the ideas discussed here are valid and we can conclude that in general the diversity facilitated by democracy helps to make wise decisions.
 If, on the other hand, we are talking about a system where government representatives are appointed, then the group of elected rulers will not necessarily be diverse.
 In the latter case, there are also other problems, such as the so-called Arrow's impossibility theorem, which states that it is not possible to design a voting system with more than two alternatives that simultaneously fulfils a number of rational and democratic criteria.
-This problem, however, will be discussed in our **next blog post**.
+This problem, however, will be discussed in my **next blog post**.
 For now, we are left with the idea that, contrary to what everyday examples might suggest, when the framework of the problem is not well known, diversity can trump ability.

 ## Acknowledgment: